 When feelings of caregiver guilt sneaks up on you, try to keep this in mind: You’re doing your very best, and it is perfectly fine to reach out for help.

 Let’s break that sentence down and consider what it really means.
 First: You’re doing your very best.
 You would likely agree, but is it something you really believe, deep inside?
-Remind yourself of these facts if you’re not sure:
+Remind yourself of these facts if you’re not sure how to overcome caregiver guilt:

 - The work I’m doing is extremely important.